Metaone-Designs/live_fx_music_venu_dcl/BUILD_GUIDE.md

     ]
 }

-/**
- * Creates the static physical structure of the venue.
- * @returns An object containing a reference to the screen entity.
- */
 export function createVenue() {
-    // --- Floor ---
     const floor = engine.addEntity()
     Transform.create(floor, {
         position: { x: 8, y: 0, z: 8 },